palikar/blog-hugo-files/content/posts/pandas_notes.md

 ## Slicing {#slicing}

-There are some custom way slicing through data that are optimized and are the recommended way of slicing data when dealing with production code.
+There are several custom ways of slicing through data that are optimized and are the recommended way of slicing data when dealing with production code.

-1.  **loc()** - lable based indexing.
+1.  **loc()** - label based indexing.
 Used as df.loc[</rows/>,</columns/>].
-For _rows_ and _columns_ could be given pretty much everything that makes sense - single char, list of labels, slice object, boolean array..
+For _rows_ and _columns_ could be given pretty much everything that makes sense - single char, list of labels, slice object, boolean array.

     ```python
     df.loc[['a','b','f','h'],['A','C']]